VaspulaVijayaLakshmi/Data-Structures-and-Algorithms/Spring Boot/ReadME.md

 ## Difference between `@Component`, `@Service`, `@Repository`

-All three are stereotype annotations and register beans with the Spring container.
+All three  register beans with the Spring container.
 Use @Component for generic beans, @Service for business logic, and @Repository for persistence layer with built-in exception translation.”